World’s largest virtual agentic engineering & quality conference

 But the window for early advantage is closing quite fast.
 As AI adoption in testing accelerates across the industry, being a fast follower means being average.
 You want to be AI-mature before your competitors adopt it.

 Here's my advice after watching countless clients switch to AI-native testing: start small, but start now.
 Pick one flaky regression suite or one manual smoke test, and let an agent author and run it this week.
+If you are trialing an AI browser-testing agent, compare a Magnitude alternative.

 The fastest first step is KaneAI, which lets you describe that test in plain English and run it on the TestMu AI cloud.
 Follow the KaneAI getting started guide to set up your first test, then expand from there.
-The best time to plant a tree was 20 years ago; the second-best time is now, and the same applies to AI testing agent adoption.

 Author